 The 5 Lesser Beaches

 These are the 5 beaches that are not of interest to most tourists visiting Boracay.
-They aren’t necessarily uninteresting, it’s just that they have less appeal than the others.
-So when you have limited time in Boracay I recommend sticking to the beautiful 12.
+They aren’t necessarily unappealing, it’s just that they generally have less appeal than the other beaches.
+So when you have limited time in Boracay I recommend sticking to the previous 12.

 Malabunot Plaza Beach: Local Life